"

 The following section was adapted from a response generated by ChatGPT (OpenAI, 2025):

-The strength of this theory lies in its structure.
-It provides a logical framework that any educator can apply to their unique circumstance.
-This model ensures that students are prepared for learning, receive the guidance they need, practice their skills in low-risk situations, and obtain feedback.
-It also ensures that the instructor assesses their skills and provides multiple opportunities to remember and apply those skills in new situations.
-Additionally, Gagne’s structured approach is particularly beneficial in environments where clear, step-by-step instruction is necessary, such as technical training, military instruction, or skills-based education.
+The strength of Gagne’s theory is in its clear structure.
+It provides instructors a step-by-step plan that any educator can apply to their unique circumstance.
+This model ensures that students are prepared to learn, receive the guidance they need, practice their skills in low-risk situations, and receive helpful feedback.
+It also ensures that instructors assess their skills and provides multiple opportunities to remember and apply those skills in new situations.
+Additionally, Gagne’s approach is particularly helpful in environments where clear, step-by-step instruction are necessary, such as job training, military instruction, or classes that teach hands-on skills.

-One limitation of this model is that students need a lot of guidance to build their skills.
-According to Gagne, each of the nine events must be satisfied for effective learning to occur.
+One downside of this model is that students need a lot of guidance to learn new skills.
+According to Gagne, each of the nine events must be followed for effective learning to occur.
 The degree of support required of the instructor could lead to one or more of the events being ignored or missed.
-This dependency on structured guidance makes the model less effective in learner-driven environments, such as project-based learning, where students explore concepts independently.
-Additionally, these steps may be an oversimplification in certain contexts where learning is more complex, such as in open-ended problem-solving or critical thinking development.
-In such cases, rigid sequencing may not align with how learners construct knowledge in real-world scenarios.
+This dependency on structured guidance makes the model less effective in classroom environments where students guide their own learning, such as project-based learning, where students explore concepts independently.
+Additionally, these steps may be overly simple when learning is more complex, like open-ended problem-solving or critical thinking development.
+A rigid structure like this model may not fit with how people learn in real-world situations.

 Implementation in Instructional Design

-Implementing Gagne’s Nine Events of Instruction is quite simple concerning the framework the instructor establishes.
-The instructor follows the given framework and designs activities related to each.
+Implementing Gagne’s Nine Events of Instruction is quite simple.
+The instructor follows the given framework and designs activities related to each step.
 The following describes each event in the context of the three previously mentioned phases.
 Each event is accompanied by a few practical applications and how each event is applied to a specific scenario focused on teaching knee anatomy, injuries, and examination.
 The following learning objectives are given in that teaching scenario:

 1. Identify anatomical structures of the knee.